microsoft/VSExtensibility/docs/new-extensibility-model/extension-guides/editor/editor-object-model.md

 - This object is immutable and will never change after it is created.
 - You can use `ITextViewSnapshot.GetTextDocumentAsync()` to get the content from the document.
 Note that calling this method is expensive and only should be done if you need the document content.
 - `ITextView` cannot be changed directly.
 All changes are requested via mutation.
-See Mutation Section below.
+See [Make changes in a text document from an extension](editor.md#make-changes-in-a-text-document-from-an-extension).

 ## ITextDocument

 [ITextDocumentSnapshot](./../../api/Microsoft.VisualStudio.Extensibility.Editor.md##T-Microsoft-VisualStudio-Extensibility-Editor-Data-ITextDocumentSnapshot) contains the content of the text document from a point in time or version.

 - This object is immutable and will never change after it is created.
 - `ITextDocument` cannot be changed directly.
 All changes are requested via mutation.
-See Mutation Section below.
+See [Make changes in a text document from an extension](editor.md#make-changes-in-a-text-document-from-an-extension).

 If you are familiar with legacy Visual Studio extensions, `ITextDocument` is almost 1:1 with [ITextSnapshot](https://docs.microsoft.com/dotnet/api/microsoft.visualstudio.text.itextsnapshot?view=visualstudiosdk-2019) and supports most of the same methods for accessing the text.